dotterweide/dotterweide-org/README.md

 to ask questions and to join.

 This `-org` repository contains mostly text documents about organising the project, while actual code is found in other repositories.
-The documents in this repository are covered the [CC BY 4.0 License](LICENSE).
+The documents in this repository are covered by the [CC BY 4.0 License](LICENSE).